carla-simulator/leaderboard-cloud/docs/1_prerequisites.md

 ### eksctl

-Lastly, AWS EKS will be used, which is the official tool provided by AWS to manage Kubernetes clusters inside the users' account.
+Lastly, AWS EKS will be used, which is the official tool provided by AWS to manage Kubernetes clusters inside the user's account.
 And as expected, AWS EKS has its own CLI, which can be install with

 ```bash
 curl --silent --location "https://github.com/weaveworks/eksctl/releases/latest/download/eksctl_$(uname -s)_amd64.tar.gz" | tar xz -C /tmp